-The Statement of Accounts (SoA) summarises the Fund's transactions for 2020/21 and its position as at 31 March 2021.
-The SoA has been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2020/21 (the Code) issued by the Chartered Institute of Public Finance and Accountancy (CIPFA) which is based upon International Financial Reporting Standards (IFRS) as amended for the UK public sector.
+The Statement of Accounts (SoA) summarises the Fund's transactions for 2021/22 and its position as at 31 March 2022.
+The SoA has been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2021/22 (the Code) issued by the Chartered Institute of Public Finance and Accountancy (CIPFA) which is based upon International Financial Reporting Standards (IFRS) as amended for the UK public sector.
 The Accounts have been prepared on an accruals basis, apart from transfer values which are accounted for on a cash basis as described below.

 The Accounts do not take account of obligations to pay pensions and benefits which fall due after the end of the financial year or the actuarial present value of promised retirement benefits.
 The code gives administering authorities the options to either disclose this information in the Net Asset Statement, Notes to the Accounts, or by appending an Actuarial report prepared for this purpose.
-The Fund has opted to disclose this information by attaching an Actuarial report as at Appendix A. The Pension Fund Accounts have been prepared on a going concern basis.
+The Fund has opted to disclose this information by attaching an Actuarial report as at Appendix A. The Pension Fund Accounts have been prepared on a going concern basis, with the assumption that the functions of the authority will continue in operational existence for the foreseeable future.